 Out and long gone are the days of matching with your partner.
 But for engagement outfits, it’s best to not stray too far from each others styles.
 You still want your photos and outfits to look cohesive!
 I tell my couples to “coordinate, not match”.

-Below, Kristen and Alex went more formal, but were on the same level.
+To the right, Kristen and Alex went more formal, but were on the same level.
 She wore the pop of color, and he wore the non-distracting pattern.
 (P.s., LOVE her bold earrings!)

 Lean towards casual engagement photo outfits.